studfaensen/prot-fin-dev/experiments/recog_with_fft/README.md

                         <ul><li>defaults: <code>n_peaks=0</code>, <code>window="boxcar"</code>, <code>overlap@kwargs=window_size//2</code></li></ul>
                         <ol type="1">
                             <li>Initialize values: equalize <code>window_size</code> to <code>aa_vec</code> if it is greater than the vector size, also set <code>overlap=window_size-1</code> if it is bigger than window size</li>
+                            <li>If input sequence is shorter than window size, return empty map</li>
                             <li>Do a STFT on <code>aa_vec</code> with the given parameters</li>
                             <li>for each STF-transformed window, get the n most prominent peaks as set by <code>n_peaks</code> or select all if <code>n_peaks=0</code></li>
-                            <li>append all tuples of frequency and its amplitude as selected by <code>find_peaks</code> as one whole tuple to the constellation map, so one tuple per window with all its frequencies</li>
+                            <li>append all tuples of peak and its amplitude as selected by <code>find_peaks</code> as one whole tuple to the constellation map, so one tuple per window with all its frequencies</li>
                         </ol>
                     </td>
                 </tr>